Trans Canada Motorcycle Expedition

 Travel / Medical Insurance

-It is a condition of you travelling with us that you are adequately insured.
-Your insurance policy must cover you for the costs of any medical expenses, medical treatment or repatriation needed, due to injury or illness on this trip, including those that occur whilst motorcycle touring, either as the rider or a passenger.
-It is important that your insurance company understands that the MAIN PURPOSE of your trip is motorcycle touring, using your own large capacity cc motorcycle or a rental motorcycle.
+It is important that your travel / medical insurance company understands that the MAIN PURPOSE of your trip is motorcycle touring, using your own large capacity cc motorcycle or a rental motorcycle.
 Your insurance must cover you for the full duration of the trip and for all countries we travel through.

 In addition, we strongly recommend that your insurance policy has cover for loss or damage to your personal belongings, delay at your outward or homeward point of departure, personal liability, overseas legal expenses and cancellation and curtailment.

-We also strongly recommend that you take out your travel insurance at the time of paying your trip as cover will commence for pre-departure cancellation from the policy issue date.
+We also strongly recommend that you take out your travel insurance at the time of paying your deposit to cover trip cancellation, as cover will commence for pre-departure cancellation from the policy issue date.
 This will therefore provide cover should you have to cancel your trip for an insured reason such as illness or serious injury.
 We do not refund your deposit simply because you failed to take out insurance in sufficient time.

 What about local currency?